ideal-ut/APM-2020/docs/sec-a/a-02-mlr.md

 P > 0.05 is the probability that the null hypothesis is true.

 1. 1 minus the P value is the probability that the alternative hypothesis is true.
-2. A statistically significant test result (P ≤ 0.05) means that the test hypothesis is false or should be rejected.
+2. A statistically significant test result (P $\le$ 0.05) means that the test hypothesis is false or should be rejected.
 3. A P value greater than 0.05 means that no effect was observed.

 If you answered "none of the above," you may understand this slippery concept better than many researchers.